 Negotiated Salary Trial Program (NSTP)

-The campus units that are participating in the 2017-18 NSTP program include the Fielding School of Public Health, the Graduate School of Education & Information Studies, the Henry Samueli School of Engineering & Applied Science, the School of Nursing, and the four academic divisions of the College of Letters and Science: Humanities, Life Sciences, Physical Sciences, and Social Sciences.
+The campus units that are participating in the 2021-22 NSTP program include the Anderson School of Management, the Fielding School of Public Health, the Graduate School of Education & Information Studies, the Henry Samueli School of Engineering & Applied Science, the Luskin School of Public Affairs, and four divisions of the College of Letters and Science: Humanities, Life Sciences, Physical Sciences, and Social Sciences.

-All eligible faculty at these participating schools and divisions may request to participate in the 2017-18 NSTP.
-The deadline for submitting NSTP requests to the Academic Personnel Office is Monday, May 15, 2017.
-For questions regarding the NSTP, please contact Rong Jiang at firstname.lastname@example.org.
+The 2021-22 NSTP runs from July 1, 2021 to June 30, 2022.
+All eligible faculty at participating schools and divisions may request to join the program.
+For questions regarding the NSTP, please contact Rong Jiang at [email protected].